kstacker/kstacker/docs/index.rst

 - Customize the ``parameters.yml`` configuration file for your data (you can start from the example file ``example/Parameters_test_HD95086.yml``):

-    * Adjusts the numbers such as explained in the comments of ``parameters.yml``.
+    * Adjust the numbers such as explained in the comments of ``parameters.yml``.

     * ``a_init`` must be a value near the maximum you want to search (but